imrahulr/imrahulr.github.io/_posts/2018-08-01-threat-intelligence.md

 where,
 - Transition Probability Matrix *A = { a<sub>ij</sub> }*, where *a<sub>ij</sub>* is the probability of taking a transition from state *i* to state *j*.
 - Output Probability Distribution/Emission Matrix *B = { b<sub>i</sub>(k) }*, where *b<sub>i</sub>(k)* is the probability of emitting symbol *o<sub>k</sub>* when in state *i*.
-- Initial State Distribution \pi.
+- Initial State Distribution π.

 In our context, the idea is to find values for *ɸ = (A, B, π)* such that the probability of the training observations is maximised.
 We perturb the parameters until they can no longer be improved i.e., the model is trained using the conventional Baum-Welch algorithm (which is a type of EM algorithm).